 Being overweight can also be associated with PCOS, but diagnosis depends on your menstrual regularity, blood tests and an ultrasound scan.
 In the longer term, PCOS can be related to other medical conditions such as diabetes, high blood pressure and changes to your womb lining, so it’s important to seek advice from your Gynaecologist.

 10. Should I shave if I’m seeing a Gynaecologist?

 There is no need to shave or wax your pubic hair if you’re coming to see us, we’re able to examine you with or without pubic hair.
 The only time we may consider removing hair is if we are performing an operation on the skin around the vagina – and even then, we will only remove hair in the operating zone as is needed.

-If you are concerned about anything related to your vaginal or reproductive health then consult you Gynaecologist directly.
+If you are concerned about anything related to your vaginal or reproductive health, then speak to your GP.